anaef/nginx-lws/doc/Monitor.md

 | 5 | `number` | Total time, nanoseconds |
 | 6 | `number` | Allocated memory, in bytes |

-The profiler uses the fixed-size shared memory area of the monitor.
-If the shared memory runs out, an error is logged, and the `out_of_memory` flag is set.
-In this case, the set of profiled functions is incomplete.
+The profiler uses the fixed-size shared memory zone of the monitor.
+If the zone runs out of memory, an error is logged, and the `out_of_memory` flag is set.
+In this case, the list of profiled functions is incomplete.

-The number of calls is exact.
+The number of calls is exact for profiled functions.

-Self and total time are measured in thread CPU time (as opposed to wall time.)
-Self time is the time spent in the function per se, whereas as total time additionally includes the time spent in child functions, i.e., functions that are called from the function.
-A tail call is processed as an exit from the function and thus does not accumulate child time.
+Self time and total time are measured in thread CPU time (as opposed to wall time.)
+Each time is represented as a sum of seconds and nanoseconds.
+Self time is the time spent in the function per se, whereas as total time additionally includes the time spent in child functions, i.e., functions that are called from the parent function under consideration.
+A tail call is processed as an exit from the parent function and thus does not accumulate child time.
 Due to profiler overhead, time values are approximations.

 Allocated memory is the amount of Lua memory allocated during the execution of the function per se.
 Due to potential garbage collection, this is an approximation.

+### Response Status

+The response has a 200 OK status.

 ## `POST` Method